-Tonged hair looks great with dip dye.
-Shop curling tongs here, and remember the longer the hair, the bigger the barrel you’ll need.
+Curled hair looks great with dip dye.
+Shop curling irons here, and remember the longer the hair, the bigger the barrel you’ll need.

 Not a fan of the true dip-dye look?
 Then how about this two-tone ombré effect Khloé Kardashian wears so well.

-On shoulder-length hair, get your colourist to blend the dye from your jawline down like Ashley Tisdale.
+On shoulder-length hair, get your colorist to blend the dye from your jawline down like Ashley Tisdale.

 How great does Olivia Wilde’s beachy braid look with the addition of some sun-kissed pieces?
 Give it a try this summer.

 Not convinced by the dip-dye look?
-Then check out 2018's biggest colour trend instead.
+Then check out 2018's biggest color trend instead.